purin-san/cinnamon-latte-setup/README.md

 9. **Add Necessary Widgets**

-> Some may already be installed by default, check your widget menu if they're all there before continuing with Step 9.

 - Right-click the Latte dock and click on `Add Widgets`
 - Click the star icon to `Get New Widgets`
 - Search and install the following (top ZIP if multiple options):